-The FIG Academy Programme is the culmination of a worldwide education programme for coaches in six of the FIG disciplines (Men's Artistic, Women's Artistic, Rhythmic, Trampoline, Aerobic and Acrobatic).
+The FIG Academy Programme is the culmination of a worldwide education programme for coaches in seven of the FIG disciplines (Men's Artistic, Women's Artistic, Rhythmic, Trampoline, Aerobic, Acrobatic and Parkour).
 It was developed as a result of the 1994 FIG Congress decision that eliminated compulsory exercises for Artistic Gymnastics.
 The underlying philosophy emerged from a comprehensive world-wide review and analysis of the sport science literature related to the growth and development characteristics of a child as it progresses from birth to adulthood and how that knowledge should have implications for training.

 That information along with an analysis of the world’s best practice and a strong “athlete-centered” philosophy led to decision about what should be included in a coach education programme to assure the safe and systematic training of gymnasts in all disciplines towards high performance.
 With this, the Academy Programme has the goal to provide lesser developed as well as highly developed Gymnastics countries with a common knowledge base for the development of high-performance gymnasts.
 If coaches follow the information and processes provided through the FIG Academy Programme, they will not be making any large errors in the development of their gymnasts.